Performance Analysis of Modified SRPT in Multiple-Processor Multitask Scheduling: Introduction

 \begin{itemize} \item We first propose Algorithm~\ref{schedulingalgo}, the Modified SRPT algorithm, for minimizing the total response time.
 Algorithm~\ref{schedulingalgo} is a simple modification of SRPT and achieves a competitive ratio of $O(\log \alpha+\beta)$, where $\alpha$ is the maximum-to-minimum job workload ratio, $\beta$ represents the ratio between maximum non-preemptive task workload and minimum job workload.
 It can be shown that no $o(\log \alpha+\beta)$-competitive algorithm exists when the number of machines is constant.
 In addition, $O(\log \alpha+\beta^{1-\varepsilon})$ is the best possible competitive ratio for the class of work-conserving algorithms. \item Besides the worst case relative ratio above, we further prove our main result, absolute performance guarantees for Algorithm~\ref{schedulingalgo} under certain probabilistic structure on the input instances, in which the remaining workload bound established for the adversarial inputs contributes significantly to the stochastic analysis.
 Assuming that jobs arrive according to a Poisson process, \ie, in M/GI/$N$ system, we prove that the average response time incurred by Algorithm~\ref{schedulingalgo} is asymptotic optimal when load $\rho \rightarrow 1$, as long as the job size distribution has finite support.
-The assumption of finite job service time can be relaxed to finite task workload for exponentially distributed job size, \ie, M/M/$N$, together with other infinite distributions with certain properties on the tail of the distribution. \end{itemize}
+The assumption of finite job service time can be relaxed to finite task workload for exponentially distributed job size, \ie, M/M/$N$, together with other infinite distributions with certain properties on the tail of the distribution.
+Last but not least, we prove the asymptotic optimality of Algorithm~\ref{schedulingalgo} in M/M/$1$ without the bounded task size assumption. \end{itemize}

-We claim that part of our analysis of Modified SRPT algorithm follows from that in~\cite{grosof2018srpt, leonardi2007approximating}.
 The remainder of this paper is organized as following.
 We introduce the problem definition, notations and necessary background in Section \ref{modelpre}.
 In Section \ref{deterministicalgo} we formally present Modified SRPT algorithm, together with the analysis of its competitive ratio and lower bounds.
 Section \ref{heavytraffic} is devoted to the proof of the asymptotic optimality of Modified SRPT in heavy traffic regime, together with the extensions to infinite job size distributions.
 We conclude our work in Section \ref{seccon}.